18F/Modular-Contracting-And-Agile-Development/pages/home.md

 * [Qualified Vendor Pool](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Qualified%20Vendor%20Pool.pdf).
 An 18F presentation that explains the high level rationale and process for creating and using Qualified Vendor Pools.

-* [GSA's Guide to Modular Contracting](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Modular%20Contracting%20Guide.pdf).
-A white paper by GSA's Office of Government Wide Policy  to assist federal agencies in employing modular contracting techniques for their major information technology development efforts.
-It provides useful information on the application of modular contracting techniques, and it should be used in conjunction with Federal and agency regulations and directives.

 * [Strangler Pattern](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Strangler%20Pattern.pdf).
 An 18F presentation explaining a software development technique called the Strangler (or Encapsulation) Pattern, an approach for migrating off legacy systems that avoids years-off "big bang" deployments and drastically decreases the time to end users using the new system.

-* [Legacy Application Strangulation Case Studies](http://paulhammant.com/2013/07/14/legacy-application-strangulation-case-studies/).
-A series of case studies about applications of the strangler pattern.

 * [Agile and Scrum for New Teams](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Agile%20and%20Scrum%20for%20New%20Teams.pdf).
 A presentation that accompanies a day-long 18F "Introduction to Agile and Scrum" workshop.

 * [Human Centered Design and Agile](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Human%20Centered%20Design%20and%20Agile.pdf).
 An 18F presentation introducing Human Centered Design and how it relates to agile software development.

 * [Organizational and Team Structure](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Organizational%20and%20Team%20Structure.pdf).
 An 18F presentation describing how organizations and teams are structured when working in an agile environment.

+## Whitepapers and Case Studies

+* [GSA's Guide to Modular Contracting](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Modular%20Contracting%20Guide.pdf).
+A white paper by GSA's Office of Government Wide Policy  to assist federal agencies in employing modular contracting techniques for their major information technology development efforts.
+It provides useful information on the application of modular contracting techniques, and it should be used in conjunction with Federal and agency regulations and directives.

+* [Legacy Application Strangulation Case Studies](http://paulhammant.com/2013/07/14/legacy-application-strangulation-case-studies/).
+A series of case studies about applications of the strangler pattern.

 ## RFP Documents